suglasp/suglasp/references.md

 [Springer](https://www.springer.com/gp) - The owner of the Apress books brand.
 They also have a huge collection of free ebooks for download.\
 [Manning](https://www.manning.com/) - High quality programming books.\
 [No Starch](https://nostarch.com/) - Veteran store in Unix and open source books.\
 [InformIT](https://www.informit.com/) - High quality reading material.
-Child brand of Pearson, aimed for IT books.
+Child brand of Pearson, aimed for IT books.\
+[PragProg](https://pragprog.com/) - The Pragmatic Bookshelf.
+Lesser known books publisher, but decent quality context.